justinkim829/urinal-etiquette-web-game/README.md

 _____________________________________________________________

 **Game features**

 Realistic urinal selection scenarios

 Score tracking and performance analysis

 Humorous feedback for poor choices

 Global leaderboard to compare your skills

 "Gender determination" based on your performance

 🛠️ **Technologies Used**

-React.js for the frontend, Node.js for backend Firebase Authentication for user management
+React.js for the frontend, Node.js for backend

-Firebase Realtime Database for leaderboard and username uniqueness Custom SVG animations for visual effects
+Firebase Authentication for user management

-Web Audio API for sound effects and background music
+Firebase Realtime Database for leaderboard and username uniqueness

 _______________________________________________________________________
 _______________________________________________________________________